proudcommerce/psCmsSnippets/README.md

 Installation

 	1. copy content from copy_this folder into your shop root
+	2. copy content from changed_full folder into your shop root (and/or customize)
+	3. install sql (see below) and update views (shop admin --> service --> tools)
-	2. activate module psCmsSnippets in shop admin
+	4. activate module psCmsSnippets in shop admin

 Install SQL